Deonixlive/Control-Betaflight-Copter/README.md

 ![Python](https://img.shields.io/badge/language-Python-blue)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 This repository provides an easy way to control FPV drones equipped with Betaflight via a highly performant MSP (Multiwii Serial Protocol) implementation.
-It allows for more accurate and faster control of FPV Drones while enabling the compute power and intelligence of an companion computer.
+It allows for precise and fast control of FPV Drones while enabling the compute power and intelligence of an companion computer.

 ## Table of Contents